 The ODR Collaborative is a network of civil society organizations, government representatives, and international institutions with experience in post-disaster reconstruction.
 The group specializes in accessing the necessary support from across the country based on the needs of the local context of the disaster affected region.
-The ODR Collaborative works to enable and facilitate the Nation-States to undertake 'owner driven reconstruction'.
+The ODR Collaborative works to enable and facilitate the Nation-States to undertake people led development and disaster reconstruction.
 It believes that effective long-term recovery after a disaster can accelerate empowerment and achieve developmental goals by harnessing the latent talent and energy of the people of a region.

 Key members involved with ODR Collaborative are as follows.